Angels and Demons (collection): Retrospective

+The collection is well-remembered in retrospect.
 Considering the collection several months after release, Hamish Bowles, also from Vogue, called it a "poignant coda to a career characterized by ceaseless invention, curiosity and lightning flashes of absolute brilliance".
 At McQueen's memorial service, Vogues editor-in-chief Anna Wintour described the collection as "a battle between dark and light".
 Knox called it "a tour de force of the longevity of his talent".
 Fashion theorist Catherine Spooner considered the collection to be one of McQueen's Gothic collections.
 She labelled it "medieval Gothic Revivalism" in comparison to other collections that drew from "contemporary horror and even the comic Gothic of Harry Potter".
-Alexander McQueen archivist John Matheson has described Angels and Demons as a "bookend" to McQueen's career, incorporating ideas from his early years with contemporary innovations.
+Alexander McQueen archivist John Matheson described Angels and Demons as a "bookend" to McQueen's career, fusing ideas from his early years with contemporary innovations.